Wimmics/zoomathia/README.md

 The frontend application contains the implementation of the interaction and visual design that hide SPARQL requests from non-expert of web semantics.
 It was implemented in React.js, the components are fed with the data contained in the knowledge graph.

-To try the frontend application, follow the readme: https://github.com/Wimmics/zoomathia/tree/main/web-app/web-zoomathia
+To try the frontend application, follow the [README](web-app/web-zoomathia).

 ## Backend

 The backend application contains the services that map SPARQL queries to JSON objects, needed by the components of the frontend.

-To try the backend application, follow the readme: https://github.com/Wimmics/zoomathia/tree/main/web-app/backend
+To try the backend application, follow the readme: [README](web-app/backend).

 # Named Entity Recognition annotation pipeline